kdgdkd/MIDImaster/README.md

 # MIDImaster

 MIDImaster is a command-line tool with a Terminal User Interface (TUI) designed to be a flexible and configurable MIDI Beat Clock master.
-It allows you to send MIDI clock signals to multiple outputs (physical and/or virtual) and control tempo (BPM) and transport (Play/Pause/Stop) both interactively and via incoming MIDI messages defined in JSON rule files.
+It allows you to send MIDI clock signals to multiple outputs (physical and/or virtual) and control tempo (BPM) and transport (Play/Pause/Stop) both through the terminal and via incoming MIDI messages.

 ## Key Features